Absio/js-api/README.md

 ### Obfuscated File System
 * All Secured Containers and [Key Files](#key-file) can be securely in Absio's Obfuscated File System.
-* This library automatically obfuscates the names and randomizes folder structure of the encrypted files.
+* This module automatically obfuscates the names and randomizes folder structure of the encrypted files.
 * Increases security by making attacks on the individually [encrypted](#encryption) containers more difficult.
 * The seed for obfuscation combines user, application, and server information to partition the data.